makersmakingchange/Twitch-Switch/README.md

 List the names of the people that contributed to the design.
 This could include the original source of the idea, designers, testers, documenters, etc.
 --->
 ### Contributors
-Contributors to this iteration of the Twitch Switch:

-Designers:
 - Rachelle Bernier, Horizon Health Network.
 - Marla Calder, Horizon Health Network
 - Natasha Hanson, Horizon Health Network